sophiamersmann/til/github-actions/checkout-full-history-of-repo.md

 # Checkout the full history of a repository

-By default [actions/checkout](https://github.com/actions/checkout) only fetches the last commit.
-Sometimes, you might want to fetch the full history of a repo.
-Do so by specifying `fetch-depth` appropriately.
+By default [actions/checkout](https://github.com/actions/checkout) only fetches the last commit to a repository.
+Sometimes, you might want to fetch the full history of a repository instead.
+Do so by setting `fetch-depth` to `0` (default: `1`).

 ```yml
 jobs: